 - Duties and responsibilities of the agent and the principal

-- Details of compensation, indemnity and commission payments, including the amounts, when and how they will be paid
+- Payment - details of compensation, indemnity, and commission payments, including the amounts and time of payments

-- The terms of agency, for example, the level of authority to enter into sales agreements
+- Terms of agency- for example, the level of authority to enter into sales agreements

-- Details of the geographic territory or region or country in which the agent has the authority to operate
+- Details of the agent’s territory – this could be a region or country in which the agent has the authority to operate

 - Anti-bribery conditions

-- The circumstances in which the agency agreement can be terminated
+- Termination clauses detailing how the agency agreement can be terminated

 - Governing law and jurisdiction